marcoromanelli-github/docs/jobs/scheduling-optimization.md

 Let’s understand slurm scheduling in more detail:
 The cluster operates on a **Basic Multifactor Priority**, based on **First-In and First-Out scheduling**.
 Where the **fair-share hierarchy** represents the portion of the computing resources that have been allocated to different projects, these allocations are assigned to an account.
 Understanding the factors that influence job priority can help you strategize your job submissions for faster execution.
 Two key features of slurm are **Fairshare** and **Backfill**.

----

 #### i) Fairshare

-The more resources your jobs have already consumed within an account, the lower priority factor your future jobs will have when compared to other users' jobs in the same account who have used fewer resources (so as to "fair-share" with other users).
+The fair-share component to a job's priority influences the order in which a user's queued jobs are scheduled to run based on the portion of the computing resources they have been allocated and the resources their jobs have already consumed.

  Additionally, if there are two members of a given account, and if one of those users has run many jobs under that account, the job priority of a job submitted by the user who has not run any jobs will be negatively affected.
 This ensures that the combined usage charged to an account matches the portion of the machine that is allocated to that account.

-The job's priority at any given time will be a weighted sum of all the factors that have been enabled in the cluster.

-- **Age**: the length of time a job has been waiting in the queue, eligible to be scheduled
-- **Association**: a factor associated with each association
-- **Fair-share**: the difference between the portion of the computing resource that has been promised and the amount of resources that has been consumed
-- **Job size**: the number of nodes or CPUs a job is allocated
-- **Partition**: a factor associated with each node partition
-- **Quality of Service (QOS)**: a factor associated with each Quality Of Service
-- **Site**: a factor dictated by an administrator or a site-developed job_submit or site_factor plugin
-- **TRES**: each TRES Type has its own factor for a job which represents the number of requested/allocated TRES Type in a given partition

 #### Command line examples: